 “I still remember her singular black dress, black lace up shoes with about a 2 inch big square heel, and white bun pulled back into a bun.
 Like something out of Spain or the mountains of Sicily.
 Women like that you learned to stay away from.
 Women in those days also wore hideous amounts of perfume such as lavender and lily of the valley.
 AARGH.”

 Sadly my children will never remember the pedal powered and push cart ice cream vendors or the scrap metal gleaners that allowed us to get that extra treat.

 We had Dairy companies like Bordon that would deliver and the bottles were washed and returned.

-I so remember that coal bin in the basement: the apartments had boilers for hot water and steam heating, and the cast iron registers in the rooms.
+I will always remember that coal bin in the basement, and the apartments had boilers for hot water and steam heating with cast iron registers in the rooms.